santacrx/qmk_firmware/keyboards/keychron/v10/ansi_encoder/keymaps/santacrx_complex/README.md

 # @santacrx's Keychron V10 Firmware mod
 This is my customization for my v10 to maximize the capabilities plus visuals I wanted.
-This keymap attempts to have custom lighting per layer and based on what the layer contents are.
+This keymap has custom lighting per layer based on what the layer contents are.
-This is a spin-off of my original layers, with a more complex change of states using the knob, thus freeing the key to the right of the rh spacebar for something else.
+This is a spin-off of my original keymap, with a more complex change of states using the knob, thus freeing the key to the right of the rh spacebar for something else.

-Basic function coloring is  still kept from `_layers`, but this is playground for using the knob to change macro and knob functionality without changing the basic keyboard ones.
+Basic function coloring is  still kept from `santacrx_layers`, but this is playground for using the knob to change macro and knob functionality without changing the basic keyboard ones.
-So I can have different macro layers available for regular typing, one for LabVIEW use, one for MATLAB/Simulink, one for VSCODE, and one for CAD.
+I can have different macro layers available for regular typing, one for LabVIEW use, one for Excel & MATLAB/Simulink, one for VSCODE, and one for CAD, plus an extra one as a placeholder for future value.
-I will still have the qwerty layer and the numpad/mouse layer.
+I still have the qwerty layer and the numpad/mouse layer.
-I would like to use the switch at the back for lights on/off.
+Also the original OS switch at the back is now mapped to lights on/off.

+I will like to have a VIA customization turned on.
+That is the next step.

 ## Layers
-After months of use of `_layers`, I realized that I was not using the secondary qwerty layer I had.
+After months of use of `santacrx_layers`, I realized that I was not using the secondary qwerty layer I had.
 I also noticed that the funcionalities I wanted on my knob where limited by the setup.
 Lastly, I had to sometimes reconfigure my macros in VIA just so I could be producitve that day depending on what I ws going to do.
-This keymap attempts to address all of the above, by allowing multiple knob and macro configurations based on the software package to be used.
+This keymap addresses all of the above, by allowing multiple knob and macro configurations based on the software package to be used.
-It build up on using lights to indicate which state/layer we are in so that I can know where we are just by glancing at my keeb.
+Its build up on using lights to indicate which state/layer we are in so that I can know where we are just by glancing at my keeb.

 ### Description